-Each camp’s show will take place on the final Friday of the 2 week session.
-It will take place in the theatre of the camp location at6 2:15 PM.
-Final performances are free and can be attended by any student’s family members and friends.
+Each camp’s show will take place on the final Friday of the two week session.
+It will take place in the theatre of the camp location at 2:15 PM.
+Final performances are free and can be attended by students’ family members and friends.
 Photography and video of the performance is allowed.

 What is the maximum number of students per camp?

 Camps have a maximum of 21 students per camp, with 3 Teaching Artists.
-If less than 14 students, only two Teaching Artists will be contracted for the camp.
+If fewer than 14 students register, only two Teaching Artists will be contracted for the camp.
 All students are between the ages of 7-12.

 What about lunch and snack breaks?

 Porchlight Music Theatre is a NUT-FREE zone to ensure the safety of all students.
-Students will take 2 short snack breaks towards the beginning at the end of the camp day.
-They will also take an hour lunch break/free time at a nearby park (address will be provided to parents in handbook) if weather permits.
-This time will be spent indoors if inclement weather.
+Students will take two short snack breaks toward the beginning and at the end of the camp day.
+They will also take an hour lunch break with free time at a nearby park (address will be provided to parents in handbook) if weather permits.
+This time will be spent indoors in the event of inclement weather.
 Please also provide a closed top refillable water bottle for your student.

 What if my child have to miss a couple of days due to a vacation or illness?

 Please let our Education Director, Jillian Abbinanti, know ASAP about any days the student may miss.
 She can be reached at email@example.com or by calling 773.777.9884.
 If possible, also let the teaching artists know.
 Attending each day of the camp session is important, but we understand that things come up!
 The teaching artists will work with your camper upon their return to help them make up the material that they missed.
 If you are planning to miss more than three days of camp, we suggest registering for another session for the full enjoyment and experience.
 We cannot prorate camp fees based on missed days.